Take me to:

 Vaccines help your body build up a protection against the disease when you’re exposed to it.
-They prevent the spread of contagious, dangerous, and deadly diseases, and save millions of lives.
-These include measles, polio, mumps, chicken pox, whooping cough, diphtheria, and HPV.
+They prevent the spread of dangerous and deadly diseases, and save millions of lives.
+These include measles, polio, mumps, chicken pox, whooping cough, diphtheria, HPV and COVID-19.

-Make sure your loved ones know vaccinations aren’t just for kids!
-To keep our immune system strong (& protect those around us), some vaccines are needed on a regular basis.
-Spread the word to help others ensure they’re up to date on theirs.
+Vaccinations aren’t just for kids!
+To keep our immune system strong and protect those around us, some vaccines are needed on a regular basis, like for the flu.

-Send the message that staying on top of vaccinations helps our immune systems build the antibodies we need to fight off illness, protecting us, our families and other vulnerable people we’re around.
+Getting vaccinated helps our immune systems build the antibodies we need to fight off illness, protecting us, our families and other vulnerable people we’re around.

-Share this with others looking to do their part in building the immunity of their community.
+Share this with others who want to do their part in building immunity to preventable diseases in their community.

-Arm your loved ones with their best defense by encouraging them to stay up to date on their vaccinations.
+Arm your loved ones with the best defense against illness!
+Encouage them to get caught up on their vaccinations.

 How else can I help?

-- Share these images in your social channels using #vaxxtosave to spread the word about the importance of vaccinations and help us build a community of immunity.
+- Share these doctor-approved images in your social channels using #vaxxtosave to emphasize the importance of getting vaccinated and help us build a community of immunity!